 - High Sugar Beverages: As discussed previously, avoid all sugary soda pop, specialty coffee drinks and sports drinks.
 Opt for the “diet” or “sugar-free” versions to cut the sugar out and save hundreds of calories.

 As a society, we are obese for a number of reasons.
 But for the majority of the people who struggle with being overweight, this condition is by choice.
 Increasing physical activity and eating a healthy diet are some of the key things to help resolve this terrible epidemic.
-The first place to start is by making a commitment to remove as much processed sugar from your diet as possible so you can live a healthier and happier life!
+The first place to start is by making a commitment to remove as much processed sugar from your diet so you can live a healthier, happier and leaner life!